Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Open Azure portal and log in with your user account into your Azure Active Directory tenant with Global Administrator rights.

-- Click on Azure Active Directory > Devices
+- Click on Azure Active Directory and choose Devices.

 - Search for the name on the top bar.